When you purchase through links on our site, we may earn an affiliate commission.

 How does endurance sport affect your digestive system?

-Your digestive tract, or gastrointestinal system [GI], plays a pivotal role in your ability to perform at your best, and recover strong.
-An impaired GI system can result in a decline in performance primarily due to the development of unwanted symptoms such as nausea or ‘runner’s trots’.
+Your digestive tract, or gastrointestinal system (GI), plays a pivotal role in your ability to perform at your best and recover strong as an athlete.
+An impaired GI system can result in a decline in performance, primarily due to the development of unwanted symptoms such as nausea or ‘runner’s trots’.

-Gastrointestinal symptoms are common within triathletes.
+Despite its importance, digestive issues are common among triathletes and can sometimes completely derail a triathlon race even with the best training under your belt.
 A study of Ironman athletes in 2000 found 93% reported at least one GI symptom [1].

 How does exercise affect the gut?